Vishwa Shanti Stupa, Rajgir: The Stupa

-Located on about the top of 400 m high Ratnagiri Hills in the lush-green valley of Rajgir, the white stupa stands 120 ft tall with a total diameter of 103 ft.
+Located on about the top of 400 m high Rajgir Hills in the lush-green valley of Rajgir, the white stupa stands 120 ft tall with a total diameter of 103 ft.
 The stupa is studded with four gold gilded statues of Buddha, showing four important events of his life.
+This stupa was constructed by Mackintosh Burn Limited, a renowned PSU construction company under Government of West Bengal.